codeatcg/atcgtools/README.md

 Repot bugs:

-         If you have questions please email to miaozepu@genomics.cn
+         If you have questions please email me.
+         Email: miaozepu@genomics.cn